Alec-afana/Windows-scripts/README.md

 # Windows-scripts
 Scripts for PowerShell.
-Check or update drivers
-.txt files explain what scripts are using for
+Check or update drivers `n .txt files explain what scripts are using for